-This preparation is necessary to charge the super-capacitors that retain the position data.
+This preparation is necessary to charge the super-capacitor that keeps the position data.

-A super-capacitor is mounted on each motor.
-The charged motors can keep their position data for about 2 hours after the motors are disconnected from the lithium battery on the signal relay board.
+The super-capacitor is mounted on each motor.
+The charged motors can keep the position data for about 2 hours after the motors are disconnected from the lithium battery on the signal relay board.